Kristina01111000/unichirsite/README.md

-- waiting on updated pictures
-- probably using astra theme -> color scheme
-- backup on siteground and in email

 to do:
-- fix the css on the site (on individual pages)

 - fix missing images on the site, link them from the other place, they are going to be slowly replaced
 - fix missing buttons on the site
 - fix showing buttons on the site -> they look OLD